-This badge represents effective and consistent use of Canvas's assessment tools to provide a range of ways for students to demonstrate competency and reflect on their learning (ISTE Standard 7a).
+This microcredential represents effective and consistent use of Canvas's assessment tools to provide a range of ways for students to demonstrate competency and reflect on their learning (ISTE Standard 7a).

-To earn this 0.25 credit badge you will submit one type of evidence to demonstrate your competency in creating various assessments for students to demonstrate understanding and reflect on learning.
+To earn this 0.25 credit microcredential you will submit one type of evidence to demonstrate your competency in creating various assessments for students to demonstrate understanding and reflect on learning.
 You will also complete a written or video reflective analysis.

 You will be charged $20 by the badge provider.
 You'll be charged at the point you submit your badge for final review.

-Educators completing this badge are demonstrating their understanding of how to use different features in Canvas to provide alternative ways for learners to demonstrate competency and reflect on their learning.
-Badge earners will demonstrate they know how to use different types of assessments and assessment tools to assess knowledge in a variety of ways.
+Educators completing this microcredential are demonstrating their understanding of how to use different features in Canvas to provide alternative ways for learners to demonstrate competency and reflect on their learning.
+Microcredential earners will demonstrate they know how to use different types of assessments and assessment tools to assess knowledge in a variety of ways.